biero-el-corridor/biero-el-corridor.github.io/_posts/2022-07-02-some-writeup.md

 ## [](#header-2) Q1 : What is the CentOS version installed on the machine?

 We can see that the file name is "Centos7.3.10.1062".

 Spoiler it is not the name of the version.

 The real answer is on the wikipedia page of centos we can see that the name corresponds to the version 7.7.1908 of centos

 ## [](#header-2) Q2 : There is a command containing a strange message in the bash history.
 Will you be able to read it?

 Finally, let's start digging.

-Here is the command we will use python2 volatility/vol.py -f c73-EZDump/dump.mem --profile=LinuxCentos7_3_10_1062x64 linux_bash
+Here is the command we will use.

+python2 volatility/vol.py -f c73-EZDump/dump.mem --profile=LinuxCentos7_3_10_1062x64 linux_bash

 - python2 volatility/vol.py = launch volatility.